AmaniOrabi/Bands_test_angular/README.md

 # QualiproFront
 This application displays and manage a list of musical bands and their associated information in a table, fetched from an API.
+This is the link to the demo vide of the app : https://drive.google.com/file/d/1oEjEAo6qb9-ktv14MQhOag6TFih4Dgw1/view?usp=sharing

 ## Features